 Programmatic value of the proposed project: For each phase of the project, describe how the project advances novel science or unique technology within the context of ongoing or planned space station research.
 Highlight any connections to prior ISS National Lab-sponsored research or extensions of Earth-based technology to the space station that could be leveraged by future efforts.
 Detail how these activities integrate with the proposed project and outline any planned coordination with external sources such as other relevant funding grants and collaborations with industry, academia, or government agencies.
 Additionally, emphasize the intention to develop a robust infrastructure and ecosystem to support the next generation of scientists aspiring to excel in space-based biomedical research.
 This includes the creation of dedicated Ph.D. and postdoctoral programs to be sustained throughout the Igniting Innovation funding.
 As part of the program, Ph.D. students and postdoctoral trainees must submit progress reports every six months to ensure ongoing evaluation, success, and mentorship of their research.
 Letters of support are encouraged. (weight = 0.1)

 Innovation, multidisciplinary integration, and novelty of approach: Explain how the project challenges and seeks to shift current science and technology paradigms.
 Ensure the overall technical approach and the desired outcomes and timing for each phase are consistent with and defined in the Technology Roadmap.
 Explain the current state of the art and how the proposed science or technology advances this.
 Provide evidence and quantify the expected advancement.
 Include sufficient technical detail and background information that the proposal evaluators can sufficiently understand the proposed science or technology, its current state, and its relevance to the proposed research or demonstration.
 How innovative is the science or technology being demonstrated, and does it involve new concepts, approaches, or implementations to be developed or used or advantages over existing methods and implementations?
 Does the approach integrate multiple disciplines in novel ways?
 What “inherent value” does the project have compared with the existing state of the art?
-Were inclusion, diversity, equity, and accessibility (IDEA) concepts incorporated in a meaningful way?
 Alternatively, the offeror may focus the response to this criterion on how the project relates to internal product and business strategy. (weight = 0.15)

 Likelihood of science or technology advancement success: In addition to overall program objectives, each phase of the project must include research objectives, success criteria, and a discussion of overall programmatic risks and mitigation strategies.
 The Technology Roadmap should assume a success-oriented approach but include sufficient margin (cost and schedule) to account for high-risk outcomes.
 Provide evidence that the proposed project is likely to meet the technology maturation goals and objectives.
 Are the proposed mission requirements appropriate for guiding development and ensuring success?
-Is the technology maturation itself likely to lead to success?
-How will the IDEA concepts introduced in the proposal contribute to project success? (weight = 0.25)
+Is the technology maturation itself likely to lead to success? (weight = 0.25)